-Since 1994, annual beach nourishment has delivered almost 17 million m3 of sand (dredged from offshore licensed sites) to the Lincolnshire beaches at varying levels of nourishment volumes.
-This has radically changed the appearance of the shoreline between Mablethorpe and Skegness as shown below [Seaholme Road frontage (north of Trusthorpe Outfall), Mablethorpe].
+Since 1994, annual beach nourishment has delivered almost 17 million cubic metres of sand (dredged from offshore licensed sites) to the Lincolnshire beaches.
+This has radically changed the appearance of the shoreline between Mablethorpe and Skegness as shown below [Seaholme Road frontage, Mablethorpe].